Star Wars: Animated series

 The first two animated series, Droids and Ewoks, were produced in the 1980s.
 They were followed by the Clone Wars animated micro-series in 2003 and the 2008 The Clone Wars.
 Following Disney's acquisition of Lucasfilm, all animated series released prior to 2014, apart from the 2008 series, were discarded from the franchise's canon.
-Subsequent animated series include Rebels, released in 2014; Resistance, released in 2018; and The Bad Batch, released in 2021.

-Several micro-series and shorts have also been released by Lucasfilm since Disney's acquisition, with the earlier animated series falling under Disney's "Vintage" collection of Star Wars content.

-At Star Wars Celebration Japan in April 2025, a new animated series titled Star Wars: Maul - Shadow Lord was announced with a premiere expected in 2026.
-The series will cover the period following the Clone Wars where Maul tries to rebuild his defunct Shadow Collective criminal syndicate into what will eventually become Crimson Dawn on a planet unknown to the Empire.
-Sam Witwer will return to voice Maul.
+Subsequent animated series include Rebels, released in 2014 and The Bad Batch, released in 2021.
+These series follow the protagonists during the reign of the Empire.
+At Star Wars Celebration Japan in April 2025, Star Wars: Maul – Shadow Lord was announced and premiered in April 2026.
+The series covers the period following the Clone Wars where Maul tries to rebuild his defunct Shadow Collective criminal syndicate into what will eventually become Crimson Dawn on a planet unknown to the Empire.
+Sam Witwer returned to voice Maul.
+Star Wars Resistance was released in 2018.
+This series follows a pilot and the Resistance during the rise of the First Order.

+Several micro-series, anthology series (including Star Wars Tales) and shorts have also been released by Lucasfilm since Disney's acquisition, with the earlier animated series falling under Disney's "Vintage" collection of Star Wars content.